arjun-kadam/Virtualization/Days/day05.md

   <hr>

-  Thisis basic guide about HA.There is many more available on Internet so keep exploring.
+  This is basic guide about HA.There is many more available on Internet so keep exploring.
 Here I am finishing Virtualization If you want to learn more then you can learn from YouTube and other resources for FREE. <br>
   Happy Learning !!!!!